-Instantly tag named entities from large
+Instantly tag named entities from large quantities of text

 Rosette® Entity Extractor (REX) instantly scans through huge volumes of multilingual, unstructured text and tags key data.
 REX uses multiple approaches to achieve the most accurate results: advanced statistical modeling, customizable rules, and pre-defined lists.